rob-metalinkage/django-rdf-io/README.md

   person.title['MRS','MISS','MS']  would match any title with value "MRS", "MISS", "MS"

 * filters on related objects are property=value syntax.
 Properties use django-stlye paths - i.e. notation.namespace.prefix=skos

+* if a ManyToMany field is used through an intermediary, then use the related_model_expr - and if this is a self-relation then specify the property : eg. semrelation(origin_concept)[rel_type='1'].target_concept

 ## Status: initial capability provides for TTL serialisation of a given model (for which a mapping has been registered)